 When you have finished your application, we advise you to do one last check to ensure you have everything included:

 - Does your name appear on every page of the application, including attachments?

-- Have you attached your current CV and certified copies of your qualifications and current practising certificate?
+- Have you attached your current CV and certified copies of your qualifications and current practicing certificate?

-- Does your applications include all elements required to achieve at least 110 points?
+- Does your application include all elements required to achieve at least 110 points?

 - Inform your peer reviewer that they may be contacted by the DANA Credentialling Advisory Committee should clarification be required

 - Have you signed and dated the declaration and attached it to the front of your application?

 - Have you paid the application fee online via the DANA website?